Mark Seymour: 1997–2010: Solo career

-In May 1997, whilst still officially part of Hunters and Collectors, Seymour released his first solo single, "Last Ditch Cabaret".
+In May 1997, whilst still officially part of Hunters & Collectors, Seymour released his first solo single, "Last Ditch Cabaret".
 The song peaked at number 85 on the ARIA Charts.
 At the ARIA Music Awards of 1997, the song earned him two nominations; Best Male Artist and Breakthrough Single.
-"The Ghost Of Vainglory" and "Home Again" followed and Seymour released his debut studio album King Without a Clue in September 1997.
+"The Ghost of Vainglory" and "Home Again" followed and Seymour released his debut studio album King Without a Clue in September 1997.
 The album peaked at number 53 on the ARIA charts and earned Seymour another nomination for Best Male Artist at the ARIA Music Awards of 1998.

 In March 2001, Seymour released his second studio album, One Eyed Man, which peaked at number 61 on the ARIA Charts and won Best Adult Contemporary Album at the ARIA Music Awards of 2001.

 In April 2004, Seymour released Embedded.
 The album did not chart.
-In September 2005, Seymour released Daytime & the Dark, an album, featuring acoustic versions of mostly Hunters and Collectors songs.
+In September 2005, Seymour released Daytime & the Dark, an album, featuring acoustic versions of mostly Hunters & Collectors songs.
 The album peaked at number 99 on the ARIA Charts.
-In September 2007, Seymour released Titanic, a second album of acoustic versions of mostly Hunters and Collectors songs.
+In September 2007, Seymour released Titanic, a second album of acoustic versions of mostly Hunters & Collectors songs.

 2011–present: Mark Seymour & The Undertow

 In 2011, Seymour formed and began recording and with a band again.
 The band, titled Mark Seymour & The Undertow released Undertow in May 2011.

 In 2013, Mark Seymour & The Undertow released Seventh Heaven Club, an album which paid homage to love songs, featuring tracks by Bob Dylan, Dave Dobbyn, Otis Redding, Neil Young, Tom Petty and Lucinda Williams.

-Mark Seymour & The Undertow released the album Roll Back The Stone on March 24, 2015.
-It was recorded live at Melbourne's Bakehouse Studios and featured 24 tracks from Seymour's back catalogue from 1985-2017 reinterpreted by The Undertow.
+Mark Seymour & The Undertow released the album Roll Back The Stone on 24 March 2015.
+It was recorded live at Melbourne's Bakehouse Studios and featured 24 tracks from Seymour's back catalogue, stretching back to 1985, reinterpreted by The Undertow.

-In 2020, Seymour released his tenth studio album (and fourth as Mark Seymour & The Undertow), titled Slow Dawn.
+In 2020, Seymour released his tenth non-Hunters studio album (and fourth as Mark Seymour & The Undertow), titled Slow Dawn.

+In 2023, he collaborated with synthwave group September '87, providing lyrics and lead vocals to their track Room Service.

+In 2024, Seymour's eleventh non-Hunters studio album (and fifth with Mark Seymour & The Undertow), The Boxer, was released.

 Personal life

-Seymour married his wife Jo in 1994; they have two daughters Eva and Hannah.
+Seymour married his wife Jo in 1994; they have two daughters, Eva and Hannah.

 Both of Seymour's parents and his two sisters were teachers, so following on from their careers Seymour became a teacher for about ten weeks but decided to focus on becoming a musician.

-In 2008, Seymour released the memoir, Thirteen Tonne Theory, which was published by Penguin Books, detailing his experiences with Hunters and Collectors.
+In 2008, Seymour released his memoir, Thirteen Tonne Theory, which was published by Penguin Books, detailing his experiences with Hunters & Collectors.

 Seymour suffered an Achilles injury when he was 23 and has accumulated scar tissue on both knees.